 An Interview with with Amanda Brinkman and Krystal Hauserman

 In a hyperconnected world saturated with marketing messages, the quest for genuine brand connections has become increasingly important.
-Amanda Brinkman, CEO of Sunshine Studios, and Krystal Hauserman, a CMO and Strategic Advisor, recently sat down with Marketers That Matter® to discuss how brands can create more authentic and purposeful experiences for consumers.
+Amanda Brinkman, CEO of Sunshine Studios, and Krystal Hauserman, consulting CMO at UrbanStems & Strategic Advisor, recently sat down with Marketers That Matter® to discuss how brands can create more authentic and purposeful experiences for consumers.

 Brinkman’s perspective on purpose-driven marketing is shaped by her journey from top agencies to corporate boardrooms.
 Her groundbreaking work on the Small Business Revolution show, created during her tenure as Chief Brand Officer at Deluxe, exemplifies her innovative approach to branded entertainment and meaningful content marketing.
 This Emmy-nominated series demonstrated how brands can effectively turn their purpose into tangible action, showcasing her commitment to making a real difference in communities.”
 At Sunshine Studios and as a well-known keynote speaker, Brinkman continues to explore how brands and individuals can contribute positively to society while achieving their objectives.
 Her call to find purpose and contentment in daily work offers a fresh take on modern marketing challenges.